ThatsVie/atlas-AirBnB_clone_v4/README.md

 <summary> Usage: </summary>
 <ul>

-**Input this command in your terminal:**
+### Input this command in your terminal:
 ```bash
 HBNB_MYSQL_USER=hbnb_dev HBNB_MYSQL_PWD=hbnb_dev_pwd HBNB_MYSQL_HOST=localhost HBNB_MYSQL_DB=hbnb_dev_db HBNB_TYPE_STORAGE=db HBNB_API_PORT=5001 python3 -m api.v1.app
 ```

-This command is configuring environment variables related to a MySQL database and the API, and then starting the Flask application defined in the api.v1.app module.
+<i>This command is configuring environment variables related to a MySQL database and the API, and then starting the Flask application defined in the api.v1.app module.</i>

-HBNB_MYSQL_USER=hbnb_dev: Sets the MySQL username to hbnb_dev.
+- `HBNB_MYSQL_USER=hbnb_dev`: Sets the MySQL username to hbnb_dev.

-HBNB_MYSQL_PWD=hbnb_dev_pwd: Sets the MySQL password to hbnb_dev_pwd.
+- `HBNB_MYSQL_PWD=hbnb_dev_pwd`: Sets the MySQL password to hbnb_dev_pwd.

-HBNB_MYSQL_HOST=localhost: Sets the MySQL host to localhost.
+- `HBNB_MYSQL_HOST=localhost`: Sets the MySQL host to localhost.

-HBNB_MYSQL_DB=hbnb_dev_db: Sets the MySQL database name to hbnb_dev_db.
+- `HBNB_MYSQL_DB=hbnb_dev_db`: Sets the MySQL database name to hbnb_dev_db.

-HBNB_TYPE_STORAGE=db: Sets the storage type to use a database.
+- `HBNB_TYPE_STORAGE=db`: Sets the storage type to use a database.

-HBNB_API_PORT=5001: Sets the port for the API to 5001.
+- `HBNB_API_PORT=5001`: Sets the port for the API to 5001.

-python3 -m api.v1.app: Runs the Python module api.v1.app using Python 3.
+- `python3 -m api.v1.app`: Runs the Python module api.v1.app using Python 3.

-**Input this command in your terminal:**
+### Input the following command in a separate terminal:

 ```bash
 HBNB_MYSQL_USER=hbnb_dev HBNB_MYSQL_PWD=hbnb_dev_pwd HBNB_MYSQL_HOST=localhost HBNB_MYSQL_DB=hbnb_dev_db HBNB_TYPE_STORAGE=db python3 -m web_dynamic.2-hbnb
 ```

-HBNB_MYSQL_USER=hbnb_dev: Sets the MySQL database username to hbnb_dev.
+- `HBNB_MYSQL_USER=hbnb_dev`: Sets the MySQL database username to hbnb_dev.

-HBNB_MYSQL_PWD=hbnb_dev_pwd: Sets the MySQL database password to hbnb_dev_pwd.
+- `HBNB_MYSQL_PWD=hbnb_dev_pwd`: Sets the MySQL database password to hbnb_dev_pwd.

-HBNB_MYSQL_HOST=localhost: Sets the MySQL database host to localhost.
+- `HBNB_MYSQL_HOST=localhost`: Sets the MySQL database host to localhost.

-HBNB_MYSQL_DB=hbnb_dev_db: Sets the MySQL database name to hbnb_dev_db.
+- `HBNB_MYSQL_DB=hbnb_dev_db`: Sets the MySQL database name to hbnb_dev_db.

-HBNB_TYPE_STORAGE=db: Sets the type of storage to use to db, which likely indicates that the application will use a MySQL database for storage.
+- `HBNB_TYPE_STORAGE=db`: Sets the type of storage to use to db, which likely indicates that the application will use a MySQL database for storage.

-python3 -m web_dynamic.2-hbnb: Executes the Python script 2-hbnb.py located in the web_dynamic package/module using Python 3 as the interpreter.
+- `python3 -m web_dynamic.2-hbnb`: Executes the Python script 2-hbnb.py located in the web_dynamic package/module using Python 3 as the interpreter.
 This script starts a Flask web application that serves the dynamic content for your application.

 ![image](https://github.com/grahacr/atlas-AirBnB_clone_v4/assets/143755961/1560564b-47fc-476e-9108-90cb7a672486)

-The server is started, and it's listening on all available IP addresses (0.0.0.0) and ports (5001).
+- The server is started, and it's listening on all available IP addresses (0.0.0.0) and ports (5001).
 It's also listening specifically on 127.0.0.1:5001 and 172.25.115.237:5001, indicating that the server is accessible locally and from another IP address.

-The last line indicates that a GET request to /api/v1/status/ was made and received a response with status code 200, indicating success.
+- The last line indicates that a GET request to /api/v1/status/ was made and received a response with status code 200, indicating success.

 ![image](https://github.com/grahacr/atlas-AirBnB_clone_v4/assets/143755961/95e9eb7c-d6a8-435b-9c59-46f2104e7948)

-This output indicates that a Flask application is being served using a development server.
+- This output indicates that a Flask application is being served using a development server.

-The server is started, and it's listening on all available IP addresses (0.0.0.0) and ports (5000).
+- The server is started, and it's listening on all available IP addresses (0.0.0.0) and ports (5000).
 It's also listening specifically on 127.0.0.1:5000 and 172.25.115.237:5000, indicating that the server is accessible locally and from another IP address.

-The subsequent lines show GET requests being made to various static resources (CSS, JavaScript, and images), all of which are being served successfully with a status code of 200 or 304.
+- The subsequent lines show GET requests being made to various static resources (CSS, JavaScript, and images), all of which are being served successfully with a status code of 200 or 304.
 The 304 status code indicates that the requested resource has not been modified since the last request, and it can be retrieved from the browser cache.

-**In your browser**
+### In your browser:

 ```bash
 http://localhost:5000/2-hbnb
 ```

 **This is before the API is connected.
 Note the gray circle in the top right**

 ![httplocalhost50002-hbnb](https://github.com/grahacr/atlas-AirBnB_clone_v4/assets/143755961/0c3c9122-e7a8-4d1a-851d-552c7710b26f)